Pays de la Loire

 The Ecomuseum Marais Vendeen also became a member of Ecosal Atlantis (2009-2013).

-This European programme focused on the study and valorisation of traditional salt-making.
+This European programme focused on the study and improvement of traditional salt-making.

 An insight in the marsh's historical heritage